To receive federal aid, students must be able to verify the following:

 Standards of Progress

 Students must complete at least 66.6667% of their attempted credits and maintain a minimum 2.0 GPA each semester in which they receive financial aid.
 To remain eligible for aid, students must be on track to complete their medical school education within six years.
 Failure to meet these standards will result in financial aid suspension for the upcoming semester.
 Students whose aid is suspended are allowed to appeal.
-Consult the Student Handbook or contact the Financial Aid Office for information on the appeals process.
+Contact the Financial Aid Office for information on the appeals process.
 We verify enrollment prior to fund disbursements, and review academic records at the end of each semester to determine students satisfactory progress.